-- Sending PDOs from the master => to the slaves Event-controlled (on change), time-controlled (repeat-timer) and as synchronous PDOs, i.e. always after a certain number of SYNC messages has gone over the bus (the number is defined by the Transmission Type of the PDO in the CAN configurator) the PDO will be sent by the master: - Receiving PDOs (=> by the master) from the slave.
-Dependent on the slaves: event-controlled, request-controlled, acyclic and cyclic. - PDO mapping if supported by the slaves - SDO sending and receiving (unsegmented, i.e. 4 bytes per object dictionary entry) Automatic configuration of all slaves via SDOs at system start Application-controlled sending and receiving of SDOs to configured slaves
+- Sending PDOs from the master => to the slaves Event-controlled (on change), time-controlled (repeat-timer) and as synchronous PDOs, i.e. always after a certain number of SYNC messages has gone over the bus (the number is defined by the Transmission Type of the PDO in the CAN configurator) the PDO will be sent by the master.
+Also an external Sync-source can be used in order to initiate the sending of synchronous PDOs. - Receiving PDOs from the slave => to the master.
+Dependent on the slaves: event-controlled, request-controlled, acyclic and cyclic. - PDO mapping if supported by the slaves. - SDO sending and receiving (unsegmented, i.e. 4 bytes per object dictionary entry) Automatic configuration of all slaves via SDOs at system start Application-controlled sending and receiving of SDOs to configured slaves.

-- Synchronisation Automatic sending of sync messages by the CANopen-Master - Nodeguarding Automatic sending of guarding messages and guarding the lifetime for each correspondingly configured slave - Heartbeat Automatic sending and guarding of heartbeat messages. - Emergency Receiving and storing of emergency messages from the configured slaves - The direct communication between slaves via PDOs is possible, but must be configured "manually".
+- Synchronisation Automatic sending of sync messages by the CANopen-Master. - Nodeguarding Automatic sending of guarding messages and guarding the lifetime for each correspondingly configured slave. - Heartbeat Automatic sending and guarding of heartbeat messages. - Emergency Receiving and storing of emergency messages from the configured slaves. - The direct communication between slaves via PDOs is possible, but must be configured "manually".